squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-tag-24: 1.0.0 ... present][Metadata support]

 The [Metadata] extension adds the ability to attach arbitrary key-value pairs to a document via front matter written in YAML syntax before the Markdown.
-It can be enabled via `mkdocs.yml`:
+Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: